RockitBootcamp/Phoenix-Admin/Milestone-Project-Solutions/jQuery Twitter v2/README.md

 - As a user, clicking on a top-level tweet should expand it to reveal a text area for replying to the tweet
 - As a user, when a top-level tweet is expanded, I should see all of the replies to it listed
 - As a user, I should be able to reply to existing tweets

+### Project Acceptance Criteria

+In addition to the above user requirements, the following criteria determine passing criteria for the student's a project.

 - As a developer, I should load all tweets and replies using AJAX
 - As a developer, I should create or update tweets/replies using AJAX
+- As a developer, I should be able to create a gulp build task using browserify
+- As a developer, I should be able to create a gulp clean task to remove build files

 ## HTML Structure